gualtierofrigerio/GFBarcodeScanner/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You can find my article describing the project at this link http://www.gfrigerio.com/barcode-scanner/

 ## Requirements